santiaghini/seed-counter/README.md

 ```

 ### Debugging
 In some cases, seeds might not be separated properly or some seeds might be left out from the final result.
-There are two parameters to make adjustments and fix this.
+The following parameters can be tuned to improve the results.

 `--intensity_thresh`
 - If the seeds are too dim and are not being segmented, try decreasing the threshold (default is `30`).